Sexual Assault Services

 C.A.R.E. operates the only Certified Rape Crisis Center in Charlotte County.

 24-Hour Sexual Assault Helpline: C.A.R.E. provides around the clock support 24 hours a day, 7 days a week.
-Through our 24-Hour Sexual Assault Hotline, you will be in immediate contact with a Sexual Assault Counselor who can provide crisis intervention, service options, referrals and information on sexual assault.
+Through our 24-Hour Sexual Assault Helpline, you will be in immediate contact with a Sexual Assault Advocate who can provide crisis intervention, service options, referrals, and information on sexual assault.
 941-637-0404 or 941-475-6465.

 Recent Sexual Assault

 Services include immediate support, advocacy and accompaniment regardless of whether a victim reports the crime to law enforcement.

 - Safety Planning